-What does your organization need from a common operating picture?
+What do you need from a common operating picture?

 The status quo for most organizations: different screens/systems for alerts, incident management, and mass communications.
-Major risk events in 2020 – the COVID-19 pandemic, civil unrest, the Beirut explosion, and more – have demonstrated why security leaders must carefully choose a common operating picture.
+Major risk events in 2021 – the COVID-19 pandemic, civil unrest, severe weather, and more – have demonstrated why security leaders must carefully choose a common operating picture.

-Most importantly, a leading-edge common operating picture makes it easier for security teams to protect the enterprise.
+Most importantly, a common operating picture makes it easier for security teams to protect the enterprise.
 Organizations are wise to choose a common operating picture that meets both the present and future needs of the business.
+The right common operating picture can even help you determine ROI for your physical security program.

 Based on the experience of security leaders who have built successful GSOCs, we created this guide to help you choose a common operating picture.
 Specific topics include: